superdudeneel/chess-websockets/README.md

    touch .env
    npm start
    ```
    The backend server will start on the port specified in your `.env` file (e.g., 8000).
+Here i have used the port 4000 for the backend websocketserver

 ### Frontend Setup
 1. Open a new terminal and navigate to the `frontend` folder: